ksm/SwiftInFlux/README.md

 ___

-## Changed in Xcode 6.2 Beta 1—4
+## Changed in Xcode 6.2

-As of Beta 4, Xcode 6.2 doesn't include any significant changes to Swift except for [nullability audit](#optionals-in-imported-objective-c-frameworks) of the WatchKit framework.
+Xcode 6.2 doesn't include any significant changes to Swift except for [nullability audit](#optionals-in-imported-objective-c-frameworks) of the WatchKit framework.

 > Yeah, 6.2's (almost) all about WatchKit.
 >